windwp/kysely-zod-sqlite/README.md

 });
 ```
 # FAQ

+### Is that libary is a ORM?
+No, It just a wrapper around kysely with a parser model from zod.

-### parse custom schema on query with join
+### Parse custom schema on query with join
-by default when you use join on select query It will not automatic parse by zod
+By default when you use any join select query.
+It is not automatic parse by zod
 you can use that method to do it.
 ```typescript
 api.parseMany<UserTable & { dynamic: number }>(